Future of Food is a project that starts with a podcast. Later on, it will become a book.

 –Lee Schneider Creative Director and Editor-in-Chief at Red Cup | Producer of Future of Food Podcast

-Would you like to keep up to date on this?
-Follow us on Instagram.
+Keep Up to Date: Follow us on Instagram.
 Or get on our email list.

 If you want a deeper dive into the Future of Food project, here’s an excerpt of an article I wrote about it for Medium.